 Do you have a standard procedure that is used for all fuel exports?

 I look after all the export documents for RDF that goes to Germany, Sweden and Holland.
 Procedures must be followed in order that the waste can get across the borders safely and legally.
 Each country, however, has slightly different requirements.

 McGrath has two sources of residue waste: Some of our waste management customers bring their residues to us for RDF processing because they do not have the facilities to do so themselves.
 Otherwise waste residues come from materials left after all reuse and recycling processes have been applied to the waste streams at our MRFs.
+Our MRFs (Materials Recycling Facilities) are based in Hackney, in London, and Barking, just east of London.
 We process all the residues ready for export, this material is subject to regular testing to ascertain its calorific value and its potential to cause pollution during the combustion process.
 To obtain the Environment Agency operating permits it is essential that we work within its parameters.
 The tests usually reveal that we produce a high-quality fuel.

 Can this lead to a delay?